Yes, you read that right! It’s not just Gators country. The arts and culture scene in Gainesville, Florida is off the wall…literally!

 Support for arts and culture run deep in Gainesville.
 In 1923, three very smart women created the Gainesville Fine Arts Association with a vision to foster and celebrate artists in the city.
-This organization offers wonderful workshops, exhibits, competitions and galas and serves as another illustration as to just how wide, diverse and thriving the art and cultural scene in Gainesville is.
+This organization offers wonderful workshops, exhibits, competitions, and galas and serves as another illustration as to just how wide, diverse and thriving the art and cultural scene in Gainesville is.

-It is because of the long history of art, of dance, of theater (there are two fantastic venues for live theater – the Hippodrome and the Gainesville Community Playhouse) that the urban art scene can thrive as well.
+It is because of the long history of art, of dance, of the theater (there are two fantastic venues for live theater – the Hippodrome and the Gainesville Community Playhouse) that the urban art scene can thrive as well.
 There is an acceptance of the new with the old, the evolving and revolving—it is exciting to see!
 And while the 352Walls project is nearly at its end, a new project to wrap the electrical boxes in Downtown Gainesville with a mosaic-like artwork is planned—having enjoyed the painted electrical boxes near my home in Emeryville, I can tell you that this is fun to see.

-That is just small sampling of what is going on.
+That is just a small sampling of what is going on.
 I hope I have convinced you to consider a visit to Gainesville in the future.
-In the meantime you can keep up with this dynamic town with an active art and cultural scene by following them on Facebook or Twitter.
+In the meantime, you can keep up with this dynamic town with an active art and cultural scene by following them on Facebook or Twitter.

 How about you?
 Have you visited Gainesville?
 Do you have a recommendation?
 Do you think you want to plan a future visit?
 Do tell!